JNCressey/JNCressey.github.io/blogs/osrswiki/recipesteps/recipesteps.md

-# recipe steps profit comparison table for old school RuneScape wiki
+# Designing a summary table for the profit/loss at each step of recipes - Oldschool RuneScape Wiki

 On the Oldschool Runescape wiki, articles about items that can be created show table with details about a creation recipe, such as the following for *Summer pie*: